Understanding How to Use Blender Python Properties

 newItem.value = 42

-In the Blender Python API reference, the properties include sections on inherited properties and inherited functions.
+In the Blender Python API reference, the properties include sections on inherited properties.
 However, I struggled to get these to work.
 In particular, I wanted to access the list of items in EnumProperty.
 However, if I tried to use items inherited function, it did not work.
 It gave the following error:

 Error from calling the inherited functions from the property directly.